chapters

 Friday 20th: Informed that we are going into the line tomorrow for a few days to relieve the 4th.
 Wrote to Mrs. M. KD.
 C & D McP.
 E & N G. L.A.F.
 Fell in after dark to do digging fatigue.
 Two of our pns marched out about 3000 yds & dug trenches already marked out by the Engrs.
 Dug until 1.30 a.m. & then came back.
 Reported that our chaps are using gas shortly.

 Saturday 21st: Slept till near dinner & also nearly all the afternoon.
 Haven’t been able to get the letters I wrote censored yet.
 Rec’d two letters today, one from Charlie, & Ernie.
-Moving up the line some time tonight for a few days.
+Moving up the line sometime tonight for a few days.

 Wednesday 24th: Four quiet days in the line with no excitement & plenty of work.
 The cookers do not like Fritz & we have to go jolly nearly 2 miles for our rations.
 Relieved late at night by the Y & L Infnty & marched to the chateau in the woods mentioned earlier where we put up for the night.